Isotopes of oganesson: 250,251Cf(48Ca,xn)298,299-xOg

 In the 2015–2016 experiment, these reactions were performed in a search for 295Og and 296Og.
 No events attributable to a reaction with the 250Cf or 251Cf portions of the target were found.
 A repeat of this experiment was planned for 2017–2018.

 248Cm(50Ti,xn)298-xOg

 This reaction was originally planned to be tested at the JINR and RIKEN in 2017–2018, as it uses the same 50Ti projectile as planned experiments leading to elements 119 and 120.
-A search beginning in summer 2016 at RIKEN for 295Og in the 3n channel of this reaction was unsuccessful, though the study is planned to resume; a detailed analysis and cross section limit were not provided.
+A search at RIKEN using this reaction (with the 3n, 4n, and 5n channels leading respectively to 295Og, 294Og, and 293Og) was unsuccessful.
+The experiment ran for 39 days in 2017, before it was paused to search for element 119 in the 248Cm(51V,xn)299−x119 reaction instead.
+An upper limit of 0.50 pb for the cross-section was obtained; this is the same cross-section for the successful 249Cf(48Ca,3n)294Og reaction (0.5 +1.6/−0.3 pb) and an order of magnitude greater than the theoretical cross-section for the 50Ti reaction (50 fb).
+This is consistent with the experimental cross-sections of 48Ca- and 50Ti-induced reactions yielding livermorium isotopes.
+The RIKEN team estimates that the necessary sensitivity level for the production of oganesson isotopes in the 248Cm+50Ti reaction could be reached with 50 days of irradiation at a 1 pµA mean intensity, which is realistically achievable given the technological possibilities available at experimental facilities in 2025.

 Theoretical calculations

 Theoretical calculations done on the synthetic pathways for, and the half-life of, other isotopes have shown that some could be slightly more stable than the synthesized isotope 294Og, most likely 293Og, 295Og, 296Og, 297Og, 298Og, 300Og and 302Og.
 Of these, 297Og might provide the best chances for obtaining longer-lived nuclei, and thus might become the focus of future work with this element.
 Some isotopes with many more neutrons, such as some located around 313Og, could also provide longer-lived nuclei.